vannara43/project114/README.md

 Stages: <br/>
 SQL relational database has been established<br/>
-DotNet Middle Tier has been established<br/>
+DotNet middle tier has been established<br/>
-React has been established.<br/>
+React front end has been established.<br/>

 Developer Team: <br/>
 Jared Williams and Vannara Thong